KumbiraiManyepwa/Animal-Survival/README.md

 **The problem it solves or the purpose it serves.**

-- I used logistic regression and the model serves as a decision-making tool for animal shelter operators, adopters, the owners of the animals, veterinarians, and policy makers to  identify at risk animals early and improve welfare outcomes.
+- The model serves as a decision-making tool for animal shelter operators, adopters, the owners of the animals, veterinarians, and policy makers to  identify at risk animals early and improve welfare outcomes.
-- The model predicts whether an animal will be dead or not at the end of its stay at the shelter.
+- It predicts whether an animal will be dead or not at the end of its stay at the shelter.
 - This is a binary classification with 0 if its not dead and 1 if its dead.
 It helps come up with a probability score and a categorical label which allows end users to have a preliminary assessment to in turn assist them in prioritizing resources and high risk cases.
 - This model is particularly useful for spotting vulnerable animals such as the very young, the injured, or those surrendered under poor conditions and intervening as early as possible.